ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 {: #target-format title="URI Template Variable Format"}

-IP proxies MAY perform access control using the scoping information provided by the client: if the client is not authorized to access any of the destinations included in the scope, then the IP proxy can immediately fail the request.
+IP proxies MAY perform access control using the scoping information provided by the client, i.e., if the client is not authorized to access any of the destinations included in the scope, then the IP proxy can immediately fail the request.

 ## Capsules